ronanokane/StopLimitChain/README.md

 An example usage would be:

-./orderTrigger2Step.sh LIMITBUY ZECUSDC 400 ETHUSDC ZECETH 50
+./orderTrigger2Step.sh LIMITBUY ZECUSDT 400 ETHUSDC ZECETH 50

 This will run a LIMIT buy for ZEC with trigger at 400 dollar.
 When trigger is hit 50 percent of your wallet USDC balance will purchase ETH and subsequently ZEC.

+Tip: Use USDT as default symbol.
+It is most widely available quote currency even when USDC and EUR has no listing.
+Just adjust step1 and step2 according to what is listed.